Rescuing 331 bileptons from the Landau pole: Minimal 331-model

 where $\mu_0$ is some fixed reference value and $b_i$ the first coefficient of the perturbative expansion of the $\beta$ function.
 When $b_i>0$, the coupling diverges at some energy scale (Landau pole).

 For a gauge theory with a semisimple gauge group and multiplets of fermions and scalars it is well know that \cite{Diaz:2005bw,Jones:1981we}:

 where $C_2$ and $T_a$ are respectively the Casimir and the generators of the gauge group.
 The value of $b_i$, and therefore the scale of the Landau pole, critically depend on the matter content of the model.
 More precisely, the dependence is on how many fermions and scalars are active at the energy under scrutiny.
-Since for the $U(1)$ coupling $C_2=0$, the $b$ coefficient is positive, hence it always exhibits a Landau pole.
+Since $C_2=0$ for the $U(1)$ gauge group, the $b$ coefficient is positive, hence the $U(1)$ coupling always exhibits a Landau pole.

 In the case of the SM gauge group $ SU_L(2)\times U_Y(1)\times SU_c(3)$ we have: